The Ribbleton Butterfly - A Sign of the Times

 Each wing is a flame, like the flames of Pentecost when the Holy Spirit gave power and courage to the disciples to spread the Gospel - the Good News of Jesus.

-You'll be seeing this butterfly spreading its wings all around the parish over the coming months.
+You'll be seeing this butterfly spreading its wings all around the parish.

-That's the new symbol for our parish, showing itself off at the top of the page.
+This is the symbol for our parish, showing itself off at the top of the page.

 Yes, it's a butterfly; a sign of new life as it emerges from its chrysalis.
 A sign of hope and resurrection.